Regular procedure

 An appeal can be made within 15 days from the notification on the applicant of the decision of the International Protection Agency for appeals lodged within regular procedure.[38]
 A recent amendment reduced this deadline to 1 week for appeals lodged against a decision of the IPA withdrawing a refugee status or subsidiary protection (see Withdrawal of Protection).[39]

-There are no established rules or procedures for appeals filed by asylum seekers who are detained or in prison.
+There are no established or publicly available rules or procedures for appeals filed by asylum-seekers who are detained or in prison.
+At the outset, they do not have access to any advice, information or clarification on their IPA decision.
 They face significant obstacles to appeal and generally rely on NGOs to liaise with the competent authorities.
-Standard appeal forms are not available to asylum seekers in the premises where they are detained or imprisoned, the whole process being carried out on an ad hoc basis in complete opacity.
+Standard appeal forms are not available to asylum-seekers in the premises where they are detained or imprisoned, the whole process being carried out on an ad hoc basis in complete opacity.
 Detainees can hardly communicate with the Tribunal themselves since they have limited access to phones and generally rely on their legal representative calling or visiting them to inform them of their rejection.
+This is particularly serious for applicants channelled in the accelerated procedure in view of the extremely tight timeframes and, overall, their impossibility of appealing or attempting to challenge the legality of IPA’s decision to channel in the accelerated procedure.

-The overall appeal system for detained asylum seekers cruelly lacks in every aspect.
-Ironically, the damage is somehow contained since detainees are generally channelled through the accelerated procedure which does not provide for an appeal procedure (see Accelerated Procedure).
+The damage is however contained, to a certain degree, since detainees are generally channelled through the accelerated procedure which does not provide for an appeal procedure (see Accelerated Procedure).

 Proceedings before the Tribunal